30 Best Things To Do in Bangkok: The Ultimate Travel Guide

 14. Stroll Around Asiatique

 We’ve had some surprisingly good nights out in Asiatique.
 It’s a very family-orientated area, and we often meet our friends with their young kids here as they love the ferris wheel, candy floss and live music.
 Asiatique is often described as an “open-air mall” but it feels more like a riverside promenade.
 The atmosphere is touristy but it has this warmth about it, with lots of friends and family meeting for food and watching the boats go by on the Chao Phraya River.
-One of the highlights is the permanently docked sailing ship that acts as a riverside restaurant, the perfect spot for photos even if you’re not dining in.

 Travel Tip: The “ship restaurant” is called Sirimahannop.
 If you’re thinking of having dinner, just be aware that the prices in Asiatique are much higher than other parts of Bangkok.